 It will prolong the item’s life while still allowing it to be displayed for viewing and admiration by others.

 We carry out all our conservation framing and museum framing to the highest standards of the Fine Art Trade Guild.
 This is the leading institution for framers in Ireland and the UK.

-Three of our staff members have completed specialist training in conservation framing with the Guild, with one of them progressing to advanced level.
+Five of our staff members have completed specialist training in conservation framing with the Guild, with one of them progressing to advanced level.

 We know of no other framers in the area who can offer such high levels of expertise.

 When is conservation framing or museum framing recommended?

 We recommend conservation framing or museum framing in all cases involving items of high financial, historical, sentimental value.